cloudmesh/classes/docs/source/i523/2017/course/technology.rst

 given.
 The SciPy K-means code is modified to support a MapReduce execution style.
 This illustrates the key ideas of mappers and reducers.
-With appropriate runtime this code would run in parallel but here the ''parallel'' maps run sequentially.
+With appropriate runtime this code would run in parallel but here the *parallel* maps run sequentially.
 This simple 2 map version can be generalized to scalable parallelism.
 Python is used to Calculate PageRank from Web Linkage Matrix showing several different formulations of the basic matrix equations to finding leading